Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method

 Due to the high viscosity effects and the negligible influence of the inertial forces, a printed strand quickly reaches a steady state.
 Therefore, applying mass conservation (on a suitable control volume) and assuming a constant density, the following relationship holds:

 where $A_f$ is the area of the strand and $\bar{v}_x$ is the printing speed.
-In addition, the inlet flow rate $V_{pl}$ can be directly related to the cross-sectional area of the nozzle $\pi D^2/4 $ and the speed of the plunger $v_p$, which are the actual parameters of the process.
-We considered $\Delta Z = 0.32 \ mm$ and $\bar{v}_x = 20 \ mm/s$ to investigate the effects of the level set parameters.
+In addition, the inlet flow rate $V_{pl}$ can be directly related to the cross-sectional area of the nozzle $\pi D^2/4 $ and the speed of the plunger $v_p$, which are settings of the process.
+We considered $\Delta Z = 0.32 \ mm$ and $\bar{v}_x = 20 \ mm/s$ to investigate the effects of the level-set parameters.
 In \cite{1_comminal_numerical_2018,2_serdeczny_experimental_2018}, the authors compared the compactness of the strands obtained in the simulation with idealized cross sections.
 In contrast, we directly compared the area $A_f$ calculated from the mass conservation in Eq.
-11 to the following surface area:
+13 to the following surface area:

-with $\xi$ evaluated on all elements and $A_s$ calculated on a predefined cut plane for the different parameters of the level set method considered in this study.
-For $\epsilon$, we evaluated how the change in thickness around the maximum element size $m_{max}$ affects the cross-sectional area of the fluid.
-In the case of $\gamma$, we proposed to use values around the nozzle printing speed $\bar{v}_x$, as this captures the most critical speed change.
+with $\xi$ evaluated on all elements and $A_s$ calculated on a predefined cut plane for the different parameters of the level-set method considered in this study.
+For $\epsilon$, we evaluated how the change in thickness around the maximum mesh element size $m_{max}$ affects the cross-sectional area of the fluid.
+In the case of $\gamma$, we proposed to use values around the printing speed $\bar{v}_x$, as this captures the most critical speed change.
 At the beginning of the simulation, the fluid takes some time to spread over the bed, and a fixed reinitialization rate can lead to mass conservation errors due to the proximity of the active (moving) and inactive (stationary) interfaces \citep{14_mccaslin_localized_2014}.
 Therefore, the mass conservation analysis was carried out using cross-sections of the strand $2 \ \mathrm{mm}$ away from the nozzle axis at $t = 0.5 \mathrm{s}$.